Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: General properties of the SIT model

-\Cref{s(A)><0} states in particular that if elimination is feasible and $s(J_a)<0$, the release of sterile insects can be finite in time: it can be stopped as soon as the solution of \eqref{log_allee_control} enters the basin of attraction of the origin of the uncontrolled system \eqref{log_allee}.
-In contrast, when $a = 0_n$ and $s(J_a)>0$, that is, the extinction equilibrium of \eqref{log_allee} is unstable, the release must be maintained indefinitely to reach elimination, causing the total number of sterile insects released to diverge to infinity.
-However, notice that using non constant release values, e.g. values elaborated via a feedback law, based on measurement of the wild population, may permit to reach stabilisation with finite total release.
-See e.g. \cite{bhaya2025feedback}.
+\Cref{s(A)><0_chap3} states in particular that if elimination is feasible and $s(J_a)<0$, the release duration $\tau(x_0,x_{s,0})$ is finite: the releases can be stopped as soon as the solution of \eqref{log_allee_control} enters the basin of attraction of the origin of the uncontrolled system \eqref{log_allee}.
+In contrast, as a consequence of \Cref{elimination_model_uncontrolled_chapter3}, when $a = 0_n$ and $s(J_a)>0$, that is, the extinction equilibrium of \eqref{log_allee} is unstable, the release must be maintained indefinitely to reach elimination in all patches, causing the total number $\Sigma_s(x_0,x_{s,0})$ of sterile insects released to increase linearly with time.
+However, notice that using non constant release values, e.g., values elaborated via a feedback law based on measurement of the wild population, may lead to stabilisation with a finite total release effort (see, e.g., \cite{bhaya2025feedback}).

 Moreover, notice that when $\mathcal{C}^s_I \neq \emptyset$ and $D^s$ is irreducible, elimination is always feasible.
-Indeed in such case, we have by \Cref{lemma_supremal_sterile_eq_irred} that all components of $ x^\infty_s(\rho_s)$ are infinite.
-This implies by definition that
+Indeed in such case, we have by \Cref{lemma_supremal_sterile_eq_irred} that all components of $ x^\infty_s$ are infinite.
+This implies that

-This matrix is strictly column diagonally dominant and is therefore Hurwitz.
+This matrix is Metzler and strictly column diagonally dominant, and is therefore Hurwitz.